 A newly planted bur oak needs to be watered deeply and regularly for at least two years after planting.
-In the absence of rain, continue to water the tree also during the third year growing season to make sure it develops a strong root system.
+In the absence of rain, continue to water the tree during the third year to make sure it develops a strong root system.

-Once the tree is established, it is drought-tolerant thanks to its taproot that lets it draw water from the deeper layers of the soil.
+Once the tree is established, it is drought-tolerant thanks to the taproot that allows it to draw water from deeper layers of the soil.

 Temperature and Humidity

 Bur oak is well-adapted to the continental climate of its native range with its humid summers and subzero winters.
 The tree can be found as far north as Nova Scotia and as far south as Texas.
 It is one of the most cold-tolerant oak species.

 If at planting time, the soil is amended with organic matter, or the tree starts out in soil with a good nutrient balance, bur oak does not need extra fertilizer.
 In fact, a high-nitrogen fertilizer will harm the tree.